G-Node/python-odml/doc/tutorial.rst

 The values
 ----------
-Display attributes using the odML editor:
+Display attributes using the odML-Editor:
 *****************************************
 To display the attribute of a value of the example odML file click on the section 'Setup' in the sections window (upper left).
-The attributes of the value of the property 'Creator' are displayed in the row of the property in the properties window (upper right) of the odML editor.
+The attributes of the value of the property 'Creator' are displayed in the row of the property in the properties window (upper right) of the odML-Editor.

 Display attributes using Python:
 ********************************